A Rocky Mountain Sunrise

 In my time shooting in the eastern US, where there is more humidity and more often cloudy conditions, shooting towards the sun at sunrise and sunset was the way to get brilliant colors like this.
 You'll see it in a lot of my photos from Great Smoky Mountains National Park.
 In the drier west however, things generally work just the opposite.
 There's usually not much for clouds, so you're looking for reflected light on rock walls or mountain peaks, looking away from the sun.
 This was the mistake that the other group of photographers was making, if I had to guess I would think they were visiting from the east and sticking to what they usually did.
 On this morning, I was shooting towards the west away from the sun, and got that great alpenglow on the peaks, but was fortunate to have some clouds above the mountains catching the light as well.
 A mostly clear eastern sky allowed the sunlight to shine through onto my subjects to the west, as I hoped for.
 Things really did come together almost perfectly on this morning, I doubt I'll ever be able to top it from this spot!

-As my featured photo this week, I'm offering this photo at 20% off, through next Sunday night (6/11).
-Take advantage of this special opportunity to make this favorite photo a featured art piece in your home.
-Just click on the photo at the top and you'll be taken to my art store where you can complete your purchase.
-Check out my other sunrise/sunset photos while you're there!
+Do you love this photo of a Rocky Mountain Sunrise?
+To order your fine art print of this image, just click on the photo at the top and you'll be taken to my art store where you can complete your purchase.
+Check out my other sunrise/sunset photos while you're there, and make sure you sign up for my email newsletter!
 If you're enjoying following my posts here on my blog, don't forget to follow me on Facebook & Instagram as well.
 You'll often see my newest photos there first.
 Thanks for following along!